Howe History – Aberluthnott/Marykirk

 This village was founded near the crossing of the River North Esk and the church which dates back to at least 1242 when it was , like many others in the area re-consecrated by Bishop de Bernham of Arbroath Abbey.
 Remains of the old church and crypts remain in the ancient kirkyard.

-A bridge, designed by Robert Stevenson, was erected in 1815 at a cost of £1000.
+A bridge, designed by Robert Stevenson, was erected in 1815 at a cost of about £10,000 (possibly including the toll-house).
 This put paid to the ferry and the Graham family who operated it emigrated to Australia but still live at Boat of Craigo in the state of Victoria to this day.

 In the 18th and 19th Century the fishings on the River North Esk were affected by the building of a weir to power the Craigo mills on the other side of the river, and lower down by the Morphie dam and dyke.
 Both these events resulted in high level legal battles between the Scotts of Brotherton, builders of the dams, and the other local lairds (Earl of Kintore at Inglismaldie, Gillies at Balmakewan, Arbuthnotts at Hatton and Tailyour at Kirktonhill) seeking redress for the damage to their fishings .